By Una Howell (USA - 1876-1949)

 We moved down the stairs and out into the spring night.
 No one paid too much attention to anyone else, so engrossed was each with his own feelings.
 The streetcars were crowded and we had to make a transfer to another line before the trip was finally finished and we reached home.
 I undressed quickly and climbed into bed.
 I slept (believe it or not) in a double bed with Maynard, next to the window and I crawled in and looked out at the night.
 My head still felt big, my eyes ached and I had a numb feeling in my body.
 As I stared at the big hanging lamp on the corner of the street, I wondered why I couldn’t cry like other people and why my family thought me hardhearted.
 Somehow I never minded those remarks as much as I did tonight.
 My nerves were taut and I couldn’t go to sleep.
 I thought about Lord Fauntleroy and wondered what had happened to our family.
 Ever since we had moved into the new house things had seemed different.
 Home was no longer jolly as it used to be and I lay in the dark trying to figure what I could do about it.

 I had made good progress with my piano lessons although there was little consistency in the regularity.
 I would be enrolled for a term, the teacher would promise big things, then the rooms would be too cold for practising and the lessons would cease.
 If we could all be earning probably Father would not feel so sorry for himself as the sole breadwinner.
 The trouble with Mary and me was that we were not old enough to be worth anything.
-‘What we needed was a baby.
+The adage was, ‘What we needed was a baby.
 Babies are great peacemakers.’
 If only we could think of a way of getting one.
 Dr. Clements had promised us one a year before but he hadn’t kept his word.
 He had taken the baby to the Eberhart’s instead.

 It had happened while we were building the new house.
 Mary and I had been playing in and out of the lumber piles when our ‘hired girl’ had slipped through the fence and brought us word that Nellie Eberhart had a baby brother.
 Mary was furious.
 Weeks before when Dr. Clements had called at our house, Mary had stalked him and in her politest manner asked him to please bring us a baby.
 He had not refused so we interpreted his silence to mean consent.
 We had waited with what we considered self-abnegating patience, so that the announcement of the Eberhart baby was a terrible blow to us both.
 We had even heard Mrs. Eberhart declare in our presence that she had no time for a baby and did not want one.